 Online Education Providers

-Of course, there are also several institutions which primarily offer education online.
+Of course, several institutions also primarily offer education online.
 Some of these have been around for a long time.
 For example, the Open University has offered distance learning courses for over fifty years.

 There are newer players in the distance learning space, too.